BOARD OF TRUSTEES

 Zenada Mahon, Middle School Principal, has over fourteen years of experience working in education.
 She began her career as an English teacher and has also served as a reading specialist, instructional coach, data and accountability specialist, assistant principal, and principal.
 Mahon was part of the first cohort for the New Leaders Emerging Leaders Program.
 She received national principal endorsement after successfully completing New Leaders Aspiring Principals Program.
 Mahon is a graduate from The State University of New York at New Paltz and earned a BA in english and secondary education.
 She received additional training in school turnaround leadership through Harvard's Graduate School of Education and is completing an executive master’s degree in leadership from Georgetown University’s McDonough School of Business.

-Emily Hueber Stoetzer, High School Principal, began her career in education teaching at Columbia Heights Educational Campus in Washington, DC and MATCH Public Charter Middle School in Boston, MA.
-She spent her first three years at E.L.
-Haynes as a High School Math Teacher before becoming Assistant Principal in 2015 and Principal in 2016.
+Emily Hueber Stoetzer, High School Principal, joined E.L.
+Haynes seven years ago as a 9th and 10th grade Math teacher.
+Since 2015, she has been a member of the High School Leadership Team.
+She previously taught at Columbia Heights Educational Campus in Washington, DC and MATCH Public Charter Middle School in Boston, MA.
 Stoetzer earned her Master's Degree in Secondary Education from American University and holds a Bachelor's Degree in Economics and Political Science from the University of Delaware.
-She was a Citybridge Education Innovation Fellow and is a graduate of Leading Educators and New Leaders for New Schools Emerging Leaders programs.
-Stoetzer is a 2017 Fellow with the Relay Graduate School of Education's National Principal's Academy.
+Emily is a Citybridge Education Innovation Fellow alumni and graduate of Leading Educators and New Leaders for New Schools Emerging Leaders.
+She was a 2017 Fellow with the Relay Graduate School of Education’s National Principals Academy.
+Stoetzer earned her Executive Master’s Degree in Leadership from Georgetown University’s McDonough School of Business in December 2019.

 Brittany Wagner-Friel, Elementary School Principal, began her career in education working with children with physical disabilities throughout high school and college, before moving abroad to teach English as a second language in Mexico.
 She joined E.L.
 Haynes in February 2007 as a teaching fellow before becoming an elementary school special education teacher.
 Wagner-Friel was promoted to Assistant Principal in 2012 while a member of New Leaders and became Principal in 2014.
 She graduated from The University of Vermont with a Bachelor’s degree in political science and earned her Master’s degree from The Catholic University of America in special education.
 She was a 2015 Fellow with the Relay Graduate School of Education’s National Principal’s Academy and earned her Executive Masters in Leadership from Georgetown University in December, 2017.